Communism in Vietnam

-Communism in Vietnam is linked to the Politics of Vietnam and the push for independence.
-Marxism was introduced in Vietnam with the emergence of three communist parties: the Indochinese Communist Party, the Annamese Communist Party, and the Indochinese Communist Union, later joined by a Trotskyist movement led by Tạ Thu Thâu.
-In 1930, the Communist International (Comintern) sent Nguyễn Ái Quốc to Hong Kong to coordinate the unification of the parties into the Vietnamese Communist Party, with Trần Phú as its first Secretary General.
+Communism in Vietnam is closely associated with the country's modern history and politics.
+Marxism–Leninism was first introduced into Vietnam in the 1920s.
+In 1930, the anti-colonial revolutionary Hồ Chí Minh, acting under the direction of the Comintern, coordinated the unification of three competing communist organizations in Hong Kong, establishing the Communist Party of Vietnam (soon renamed to the Indochinese Communist Party).
+Trần Phú served as its first Secretary General.
+There were also influential Trotskyists in Vietnam until their suppression by the ICP.

+Both repressed by the French colonial authorities, republicans were far more popular than communists in the competition between the two groups for leadership of the national independence movement.
+Following the end of the Japanese occupation and the August Revolution in 1945, the ICP-led Việt Minh declared the independence of the Democratic Republic of Vietnam (DRV).
+The party subsequently led the DRV through the First Indochina War against the French Union (1946–1954) and the Vietnam War against South Vietnam and the United States (1955–1975), which ended with national reunification in 1976.

+Since the introduction of the Đổi Mới (Renovation) economic reforms in 1986, the CPV has officially guided Vietnam under the framework of a "Socialist-Oriented Market Economy," integrating market mechanisms and foreign investment while retaining state control over core sectors, financial institutions, and political governance.

 History

+A communist flag in Ninh Bình 1929, with slogan "Support Soviet Russia; Long live Soviet Russia!", commemorating the October Revolution.

-Later the party changed its name to the Indochinese Communist Party as the Comintern, under Joseph Stalin, did not favour nationalistic sentiments.
+In October 1930, the Communist Party of Vietnam changed its name to the Indochinese Communist Party as the Comintern, under Joseph Stalin, did not favour nationalistic sentiments.
 Nguyễn Ái Quốc was a leftist revolutionary who had been living in France since 1911.
-Participating in the founding of the French Communist Party, in 1924 he traveled to the Soviet Union to join the Comintern and, in the late 1920s, acted as a Comintern agent to help build Communist movements in Southeast Asia.
+Having participated in the founding of the French Communist Party, in June 1923 he traveled to the USSR to join the Comintern.
+In the late 1920s, he acted as a Comintern agent to help build communist movements in Southeast Asia.

-During the 1930s, the Communist Party was nearly wiped out due to French execution of its top leaders such as Trần Phú, Lê Hồng Phong, and Nguyễn Văn Cừ.
+During the 1930s, the party was nearly wiped out due to French colonial repression.The regime systematically executed top leaders like Trần Phú, Lê Hồng Phong, and Nguyễn Văn Cừ, alongside thousands of local cadres, workers, and farmers.

-In 1941 Nguyễn Ái Quốc, now known as Hồ Chí Minh, arrived in northern Vietnam to form the Việt Minh Front, short for Việt Nam Độc Lập Đồng Minh Hội (League for the Independence of Vietnam).
+In 1941, Nguyễn Ái Quốc, now known as Hồ Chí Minh, arrived in Cao Bằng to form the Việt Minh, short for Việt Nam Độc lập Đồng minh (League for the Independence of Vietnam).
 The Front was to be an umbrella group for parties fighting for Vietnam's independence from French and Japanese occupation, but was dominated by the Indochinese Communist Party.
-The Việt Minh had an armed force and, during the war, worked with the American Office of Strategic Services to collect intelligence on the Japanese.
-From China, other non-Communist Vietnamese parties also joined the Việt Minh and established armed forces with backing from the Kuomintang.
+The Việt Minh had an armed force and, in 1945, worked with the American Office of Strategic Services to collect intelligence on the Japanese.
+From China, other non-communist Vietnamese groups also established armed forces with backing from the Kuomintang.